MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/get-started-with-azure-cli.md

 ## Learn CLI basics with quickstarts and tutorials

-To get you started with the Azure CLI 2.0, we offer an in-depth tutorial for setting up virtual machines and using the power of the CLI to query Azure resources.
+To get you started with the Azure CLI 2.0, try an in-depth tutorial for setting up virtual machines and using the power of the CLI to query Azure resources.

 > [!div class="nextstepaction"]
 > [Create virtual machines with the Azure CLI 2.0 tutorial](azure-cli-vm-tutorial.yml)

-If you would rather focus on completing specific tasks for a service you plan to use, there are a variety of quickstarts for Azure services that use the CLI.
+If you would rather focus on other services, there are a variety of quickstarts for Azure services that use the CLI.

 * [Create a storage account using the Azure CLI](/azure/storage/common/storage-quickstart-create-storage-account-cl)
 * [Transfer objects to/from Azure Blob storage using the CLI](/storage/blobs/storage-quickstart-blobs-cli)